aws69/Movies-Library/README.md

 - you can see trinding movies for evry week.
 - you can search for movies by there name.
 - you can see movies by there gennras.
+- you can update your comments as user .
+- you can delete movie by it's id.